Expat Exchange

 People living in Amsterdam were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

-"Wish I had brought my friends, they wouldn't believe this place, also my Starbucks coffee, and The Gap," said one expat in Amsterdam.
+"Wish I had brought my friends, they wouldn't believe this place, also my Starbucks coffee, and The Gap," commented one expat who made the move to Amsterdam.

 Where should I setup a bank account in Amsterdam?